-Note 1 Summary of significant accounting policies
+Note 1 Summary of material accounting policies The financial statements were authorised for issue on 23 August

-The financial statements were authorised for issue on 24 August 2023 by the Board.
+The financial statements were authorised for issue on 23 August 2024 by the Board.

 Basis of preparation

 These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board.
 The Company is a "for-profit" entity for financial reporting purposes under Australian Accounting Standards.